bclover/real-world-functional-programming-book/part6/maybe.md

 ## Conclusions

 Whenever you are getting data from an outside source of your code like servers, files, and environment variables, `Maybe` is a great return value choice.
 When calling functions that may not have the data you're looking for, like looking in Array's or for specific key/values in Objects, Maybe is a much safer, and easier to work with return value, than `undefined`, `null`, or `-1`.
+[Learn more](https://folktale.origamitower.com/api/v2.3.0/en/folktale.maybe.html) from the Folktale `Maybe` documentation.